Face The Outdoors

 The KP index measures global geomagnetic activity on a scale from 0-9.
 Higher numbers mean aurora visible farther south.

-KP 0-2: We can still see beautiful aurora because we sit under the aurora oval
+โœ“ KP 0-2: We can still see beautiful aurora because we sit directly under the aurora oval

 Don't obsess over KP numbers.
-We monitor solar wind speed, cloud cover, and local weather patterns.
+We monitor solar wind speed, cloud cover, and local weather patterns alongside KP.
 Trust your guide's real-time assessment combining all these factors.
+To see current conditions yourself, check our Alaska northern lights forecast.

 What makes us different